eclipse-tycho/tycho/CONTRIBUTING.md

 6. Under _Eclipse.org_ , double-click on _Tycho_ (single click is not enough!).
 Make sure that _Tycho_ is shown in the table on the bottom.
 Click _Next_.
 7. You can edit the _Installation Folder_ , but you do not have to select the _Target Platform_ here, this will be set later automatically.
 By choosing _Show all variables_ at the bottom of the page, you are able to change other values as well but you do not have to.
 Click _Next_ .
 8. Press _Finished_ on the _Confirmation_ page will start the installation process.
 9. The installer will download the selected Eclipse version, starts Eclipse and will perform all the additional steps (cloning the git repos, etc...).
-When the downloaded Eclispe started, the progress bar in the status bar shows the progress of the overall setup.
+When the downloaded Eclipse started, the progress bar in the status bar shows the progress of the overall setup.
 10. Once the _Executing startup task_ job is finished you should have all the Tycho and Tycho Extras projects imported into 2 working sets called _Tycho_ and _Tycho Extras_ .
 11. Some Projects might sill have errors.
 Select them (or all) and choose _Maven > Update Project.._ from the context menu.
 De-select _Clean projects_ in the shown dialog and press _OK_ to update the projects.
 After that, no more error should be there.

 ### Manually setup

-Prefered and easier way is to follow the instructions above, but you could also setup your environment manually:
+Preferred and easier way is to follow the instructions above, but you could also setup your environment manually:

 1. Get an [Eclipse IDE](https://www.eclipse.org/downloads/eclipse-packages/) with a recent version of the [Maven integration for Eclipse (m2eclipse)](https://www.eclipse.org/m2e/) and Eclipse PDE installed. m2eclipse is included in various Eclipse packages, e.g. the _Eclipse IDE for Eclipse Committers_ package.
 To add m2eclipse to your existing Eclipse installation, install it from the Eclipse Marketplace.
 2. Clone this repository (via CLI or EGit)